firm-org/firm-protocol/src/factory/proxy-asm/README.md

 This is an implementation of a proxy written in EVM assembly which looks for its target contract in that standard slot.
 The proxy only performs a `delagatecall` to the address in such slot and forwards the return/revert data back to the caller.

+The runtime code of the proxy is currentl 59 bytes.

 Given that it doesn't have any other logic at the proxy level, the actual upgradeability feature is a responsibility of the target contract.
 If the proxy is every upgraded to a contract that doesn't implement a way to upgrade the proxy, the proxy won't be upgradeable.

 ## Usage